qjebbs/vscode-plantuml/README.md

 ## Notice 1

+> Don't know what `language id` is?
+You can safely ignore this notice

+The language id of this extension contributed, has been change to `plantuml`, due to [#306](https://github.com/qjebbs/vscode-plantuml/issues/306).

+If you've made some setting depending on the id (though it's rare), please update them.

+## Notice 2

-The server render is now very recommended by this project, since it's much faster and much easier to setup, while the major weakness has been improved:
+The server render is now very recommended by this extension, since it's much faster and much easier to setup, while the major weakness has been improved:

 - Enables `POST` method, you can now render very-large diagrams
 - The extension comes with a new `include processor`, you won't encounter include problems again.